What To Expect From a Tooth Extraction in Queens

 Will a Tooth Extraction Hurt?

 Dental anesthetics will ensure that you don’t feel anything but a slight bit of pressure throughout your treatment.
 Most patients are surprised at how smooth and easy their extraction procedure is.
 At Cosmetic & Family Dentistry, we also offer nitrous oxide that can be used to help you feel more relaxed and at ease during your appointment.
 Nitrous works quickly and exits your system just as quickly, so your recovery process is not affected by it.

 What is the Recovery Process Like After an Extraction?

 We’ll send you home with specific instructions on how to make your recovery as easy and quick as possible.
-You should plan to relax for the next 24 hours, and have reduced activities the next few days if possible.
-You’ll also need to avoid brushing around the extraction sight for a few days, and plan to eat soft foods at first.
-We’ll follow up with you in week or two to ensure that everything is healing as planned and to remove stitches if necessary.
+You should plan to relax for the next 24 hours and have reduced activities in the next few days, if possible.
+You’ll also need to avoid brushing around the extraction sight for a few days and plan to eat soft foods at first.
+We’ll follow up with you in a week or two to ensure that everything is healing as planned and to remove stitches if necessary.